Where to Find the Best Fried Chicken in Wellington for 2023

 Occupying its iconic spot on the corner of Courtenay Place and Taranaki Street, Lucky is as beloved as its sister outlet, Tommy Millions.
 With a hardworking team cranking out sensational burgers and other fried goods until the wee hours of the morning, they claim a well-earned spot in the hearts of Wellingtonians.

 The compact but tantalising menu boasts combinations of fried chicken, haloumi, honey, slaw and more.
-Grab their chicken poppers or fries with gravy for the complete experience, and if you're feeling extra cheeky, maybe grab a Tommy Millions slice to go from next door.
+Grab its chicken poppers or fries with gravy for the complete experience, and if you're feeling extra cheeky, maybe grab a Tommy Millions slice to go from next door.

 Plimmer Steps is where it's at, and the vibes here are as fresh and funky as the Fire Bird chicken on offer.
 Grab a one, three or five piece option, with a selection of two sides and your choice of seasoning (go on, get the sriracha mayo).

 Yes we know, Souvlaki at Acropolis is in fact a Greek eatery (and a very good one, mind you).
-However, not many people know there's an unassuming little item on their menu that puts a lot of Wellington's fried chicken specialists to shame.
+However, not many people know there's an unassuming little item on its menu that puts a lot of Wellington's fried chicken specialists to shame.

 Wellington's home of home-style, New Orleans-inspired cooking, Sweet Mother's Kitchen is renowned for its very commendable fried chicken.

 If you're headed out airport way, there's decent fried chicken to be found in the neighbourhood — and no, we're not talking about the Kilbirnie KFC.
-Rather, head along to Rongotai and pop into Spruce Goose for one of their impressive fried chicken pails.
+Rather, head along to Rongotai and pop into Spruce Goose for one of its impressive fried chicken pails.

-The Spruce Goose pail comes with seven juicy, flavorsome fried wings, complete with a spicy chilli jam on the side for that extra kick.
+The Spruce Goose pail comes with seven juicy, flavoursome fried wings, complete with a spicy chilli jam on the side for that extra kick.
 Make sure you go on a sunny day to enjoy the views with your chicken as you sink a cold one to boot.

 Moore Wilson's isn't just a place where you can pick up some of the finest ingredients in Wellington; the megastore also hosts several outstanding food pods.
 One of these is rotisserie chicken outfit Chook Wagon, whose Fried Chook Burger has a cult following among Wellingtonians in the know.